Fody/Anotar/README.md

 The custom logging variant exist for several reasons

-  1. Projects targeting an obscure logging libraries i.e. not NLog, MetroLog, SeriLog or Log4Net.
+  1. Projects targeting an obscure logging libraries i.e. not NLog, SeriLog or Log4Net.
 Or wraps a logging library with a custom API.
   2. Projects that have their own logging custom logging libraries
   3. Projects that support multiple different logging libraries